zacklow28/tp/docs/UserGuide.md

 # VitaBook User Guide

-**VitaBook** is a **desktop application for freelance nutritionists** to manage patient profiles, dietary information, and follow-ups efficiently.
+**VitaBook** is a **desktop application for freelance nutritionists based in Singapore** to manage patient profiles, dietary information, and follow-ups efficiently.
 Built for speed and efficiency, VitaBook integrates a powerful **Command Line Interface (CLI)** with a clean **Graphical User Interface (GUI)**, allowing you to quickly retrieve and update patient records while on the go.

 ### Key Features